Latitude horizontal or vertical? Definition & Important Latitudes

 Numbering Longitude

 There are 360 meridians or degrees of longitude.
-Prime Meridian or Greenwich Meridian is the 0o longitude. we draw other meridians or longitudes at an interval of 1o.
+Prime Meridian or Greenwich Meridian is the 0o longitude.
+We draw other meridians or longitudes at an interval of 1o.
 There are 180 degrees of longitudes to the east of the Prime Meridian (marked as 1oE to 179oE).
 Similarly, there are 180 degrees of longitude to the west of the Prime Meridian (marked as 1oW to 179oW).
-The 180oE and 180oW longitudes meet and form a single line called the International dateline.
-It passes through the islands of the pacific oceans.
+The 180 °E and 180 °W longitudes meet and form a single line called the International Date Line.
+It passes through the islands of the Pacific Ocean.
 When we cross the international dateline, a new date begins.

 Important Facts about Longitudes